Alpari Nigeria Review 2023

-Alpari also offers a 30% deposit bonus for the new clients at the time of the review in Jan 2022.
-Apart from this, it also has a referral program in which existing clients as well newly referred clients are rewarded 50$ each on every successful referral.
+Alpari also offers a 30% deposit bonus for new clients at the time of the review in Jan 2023.
+Apart from this, it also has a referral program in which existing clients as well as newly referred clients are rewarded 50$ each on every successful referral.

 Compared to other brokers available in Nigeria, we found Alpari to be fairly attractive in terms of bonus offerings.

 Yes, up to some extent.
 Alpari can be chosen by traders in Nigeria for forex and CFD trading as it is the oldest forex broker and claims to have served more than 2 million clients globally.
 Although it cannot be an ideal choice as it is only regulated by one regulatory authority.

 The availability of local offices, local bank deposits/withdrawals, and local phone numbers for customer support can be advantageous to traders in Nigeria.